drduh/pwd.sh/README.md

 Type `r` to print stored passwords.
 Can be piped to `grep` and `pbcopy` or `xsel`, for example.

+Type `d` to delete a password by Username/ID.

 To reset/erase keys and passwords, `rm pwd.sh.*`.